 Control passes from the user to the entry point (USERCAL) of the system entry/exit routines when the user executes a CEJ instruction.
 Control returns to the user (at S.RETU) at the end of the system entry/exit routines, again by a CEJ instruction.
 Thus the system runs in monitor mode, while the user runs in user mode.
-The function of these routines is to determine the reason for the user's call upon the system, to collect and check the parameters needed for the action, to transfer control to the proper system action routine, and to handle the return to the user after the system action is completed.
+The function of these routines is to determine the reason for the user's call upon the system (i.e., the operation he wishes to perform), to collect and check the parameters needed for the operation, to transfer control to the proper system action routine specified by the operation, and to handle the return to the user after the system action is completed.